o40/seesay/readme.md

 # Introduction

 I wanted to see if I could create a low-cost tool for the blind to get live description of the scene in front of a camera.

+The idea is to have images taken at a set interval, which then is described using an AI model, and read back to the user using voice synthesis.

-Since I was going for low cost (<30$), and wanted to learn more about software development on arduino, I bought a ESP32-CAM with built-in WiFi to capture the actual images.
+Since I was going for low cost (<30$), and wanted to learn more about software development on arduino, I bought a ESP32-CAM with built-in WiFi to capture the images.

-To actually describe the image I selected the gpt-4o-mini model.
-I didnt think much about which model to use, but this seemed like a good start.
+To describe the image I selected the gpt-4o-mini model.
+I didn't think much about which model to use, but this seemed like a good start.

-The proof-of-concept solution actually works, but is nowhere near to be a real product since it requires the cell-phone to have a browser opened to a specific page to read the audio descriptions that are updated on a web page.
+The proof-of-concept solution works, but has some short-comings.

+* The cell-phone needs to have a web page open where the descriptions are updated, to have it read back.
+* The camera/powerbank currently needs to be held in hands, and is not easy to mount.
+Having the camera in glasses would be optimal.
-Security is also not really considered in this project.
+* Security is not considered for this PoC, so anyone can access the web page if they know the URL.

 ## Alternatives